2019 RULES & Regulations :

 3.43: All technical disputes are to be settled immediately after the completion of the event.

-3.44: Rookie Eligibility; A rookie shall be a driver who has not competed in more than 3 race events in his/her class in the prior race season.
+3.44: Rookie Eligibility; A rookie shall be a driver who has not competed in more than 4 race events in his/her class in the prior race season.
 A driver is not eligible for rookie of the year if he/she has competed in a higher class at any track & stepped back down into a lower class.
-A rookie must also declare rookie status to the head Official & upon sign-in of each race event.
+A rookie must also declare rookie status to the head Official & upon sign-in of the race season.
 A driver declaring himself/herself as rookie, & wanting to be eligible for rookie of the year, must start the first 3 races at the back of the field & run a yellow rookie flag on the back of the roll cage.
 The Officials reserve the right to continue to declare the driver a rookie for an undetermined number of races if they feel the driver is not ready to advance (meaning the driver will continue rookie status & run a rookie flag & start in the back of the field).
 The rookie having the most points at the end of the race season will be declared the rookie of the year.

 3.45: A functional Raceceiver must be utilized by all drivers when on the race track in order to receive instruction from Officials.
 If the Raceceiver fails to work or driver does not have one, the driver will be given one warning to remedy the problem.
 If the driver fails to correct the problem, he/she will start in the back of the field for all races until the problem is corrected.